CjSong97/tutorial-v2/content/ddk/check.md

 metaTitle: "Check and Validation"
 metaDescription: "Implementing SmallJava with Check"
 ---
-# Implementing Additional Features
+## Implementing Additional Features
 If you were reading through the SmallJava grammar, you would have noticed that some features of Java were left ambiguous, such as:
 - Cyclic classes being allowed
 - Return statements not terminating a block
+- Inheritance
--
+- Access level modifiers
-# Basic Check File Structure
+## Basic Check File Structure
 The simplest way to create a check file is to make a file with a .check extension in your Eclipse project.
 We'll start with a basic check file that also injects the utility methods from `SmallJavaModelUtil`.
 Start by going to the directory `org.example.smalljava` -> `src` and create a new folder called `org.example.smalljava.validation`.
 In this directory, we will create a file called `SmallJava.check`.
 Follow the recommendations from the Eclipse proposals and create a catalog for the check file.